 - 1. Place the speaker assembly onto the mounting points on the bottom base on the computer. - 2.
-Route the cables from both the speaker modules through the routing points at the lower portion of the bottom base.
+Route the cables from both the speaker modules through the middle section of the bottom base, above the touchpad, and fold back the adhesive strips to secure the cables.
 Once secured, connect the speaker's cable connector to the connector on the system board.